If you like to pick up prescription medications while shopping for groceries, you’ve got a few great options.

 Wegman’s pharmacy also took the top spot in 2018, when it earned an overall satisfaction score of 906.

-Among supermarket chain pharmacies, the average overall customer satisfaction score is 871 out of 1,000.
+Among supermarket chain pharmacies, the average overall customer satisfaction score is 871.
 That is the highest average among the four types of pharmacies included in the study.

 Six chains in this category scored above average this year.
 They are: